OfficeDev/TrainingContent/Graph/01-3 Capabilities/Demos/02-webhooks/README.md

 - Once the application is created, an Application Id is provided on the screen. **Copy this ID**, you will use it as the Client ID.
 - Add a new secret by clicking the **Generate new password** button and copy the secret to use later as the Client Secret.
 - Click the **Add Platform** button.
 A popup is presented, choose **Web Application**.
-- Add a Redirect URL to use while debugging locally (default is `https://localhost:44326/`).
+- Add a Redirect URL to use while debugging locally (the default setting for the Visual Studio project is `https://localhost:44326/`, if you use something else you need to change this value for your app registration).
 - Add a Redirect URL to use with your Azure Web App (ex: `https://YOURWEBAPP.azurewebsites.net/`).
 - Click **Save** to save all changes.